Average long-term US mortgage rate falls to 6.35% this week, lowest level in 5 weeks

-LOS ANGELES -- The average long-term U.S. mortgage rate fell this week to its lowest level in five weeks, welcome news for house hunters looking for an edge as they navigate a housing market constrained by a near-historic low number of homes for sale.
+LOS ANGELES -- The average rate on a long-term U.S. home loan is down to the lowest level in five weeks, welcome news for house hunters facing a market constrained by persistently high prices and a near-historic low number of homes for sale.

-Mortgage buyer Freddie Mac said Thursday that the average rate on the benchmark 30-year home loan fell to 6.35% from 6.39% last week.
+Mortgage buyer Freddie Mac said Thursday that the average rate on the benchmark 30-year home loan inched down to 6.35% from 6.39% last week.
 The average rate a year ago was 5.30%.

 The average benchmark rate has now edged lower seven of the last nine weeks since reaching a high for this year of 6.73% in early March.